 The proposed bus lanes and walking and cycling facilities will connect with the improvements planned along State Highway 20B to create a direct link to the airport.

-In the long term the Airport to Botany Rapid Transit programme will deliver a new rapid transit system between the Airport and Botany.
-Future deliverables include:
+In the long term the Airport to Botany Rapid Transit project will deliver a new public transport connection between the airport, Manukau and Botany.
+Future stages include:

 - route protection for the new rapid transit facility

 - further public engagement around wider programme

 - staged delivery of the rapid transit facility and services between the Airport and Botany